darrenswhite/plagiarism-detection-plugin/README.md

-# IntelliJ Plugin to Aid With Plagiarism Detection
+# Plagiarism Detection Plugin

+This project is aimed to help identify plagiarism or UAP (Unacceptable Academic Practice) for software related projects.